lamaalmarri1/BAB/README.md

 the explanation is added on the jupter file

 # Challenges and Solutions
--Challenge: The contractor list spans multiple pages, so we need to handle pagination.
+* Challenge: The contractor list spans multiple pages, so we need to handle pagination.
--Solution: The scraper constructs URLs for each page and collects contractor details from each page sequentially.
+*Solution: The scraper constructs URLs for each page and collects contractor details from each page sequentially.

--Challenge: After scraping, how can we search through the contractor data?
+- Challenge: After scraping, how can we search through the contractor data?
 -Solution: We use a simple similarity search to match user queries to the contractor data and retrieve relevant information.

 -Challenge: I initially used large language models (LLMs) for the chatbot interaction, even though it wasn't strictly required for the functionality.
 I added LLMs to make the interaction feel more natural and dynamic.